 Next to the snowman show the melted area by drawing a blob.
 Ask the students to recall which items were added to the snowman and put them in random areas of the blob.
 They giggle and think this is hilarious.

-Then, using sharpies and markers or oil pastels, students make their warm and cool snowmen.
+Using sharpies and markers or oil pastels, students make their warm and cool snowmen.

 Sixth